-· · · · · · · · · · · · · · · · · · ·

 Monterey County Court Appointed Special Advocate (CASA)

-I,
+do solemnly swear or affirm that I will support a defend the Constitution of the United States and the Constitution of the State of California againall enemies, foreign and domestic; that in serving as an officer of the court, I will follow the Rubof Court and will maintain fairness, impartiality, and integrity; that I am committing to a life-time preserving the privacy of those for whom I am appointed and will only divulge confident information to those entitled to receive it; and that I will always act for the best interest of child(ren) I am assigned to help. inst lles e of ntial

-I will truly and faithfully perform the duties of CASA according to the law; I will provide written reports of my findings and recommendations to the court and will appear at all necessary hearings.
-I will explain court proceedings to the child(ren) and inform the court if services are not available or being used.
+will truly and faithfully perform the duties of CASA according to the law; I will provide writ reports of my findings and recommendations to the court and will appear at all necessary hearin will explain court proceedings to the child(ren) and inform the court if services are not available being used. ıgs.

-I take this obligation freely, without any mental reservation or purpose of evasion.
+take this obligation freely, without any mental reservation or purpose of evasion.

 Date:

 Monterey County CASA Volunteer

 Subscribed and sworn to before me on:

 Judge of the Superior Court

 Executive Director, CASA of Monterey County

+7 : 104/4/44

 Revised 01/1/11